 Training Sites

 Neurology residents at Yale obtain exposure to a broad range of neurological diseases.
-The Department of Neurology maintains active services at two major teaching hospitals, an in-patient rehabilitation center, and three outpatient clinic sites.
-Residents also have the option of rotating at several international sites, including England, Prague, and Puerto Rico.
+The Department of Neurology maintains active services at three major teaching hospitals, an in-patient rehabilitation center, and three outpatient clinic sites.
+Residents also have the option of rotating at several international sites, including Salpêtrière Hospital in Paris, France, and in Uganda as part of the Global Neurology Pathway.

 Yale New Haven Hospital